De La Salle Green Archers and Lady Archers: Table tennis

-La Salle has a total of 17 championship titles in UAAP Table Tennis.
-In the seniors' division, La Salle has won 12 table tennis championships, and posted a back-to-back double championship in 2014 and 2015.
+La Salle has a total of 18 championship titles in UAAP Table Tennis.
+In the seniors' division, La Salle has won 13 table tennis championships and posted a back-to-back double championship in 2014 and 2015.
 In the men's division, the school took home their first trophy in 1997.
 The Green Paddlers were also champions in UAAP Seasons 76 to 78 (2013–2015).
 In the women's division, La Salle won their first title in 2004 and were champions in UAAP Seasons 77 to 80 (2014–2017).
 Ian Lariba led the Lady Paddlers to multiple UAAP titles and won multiple MVPs.
 She competed in the 2016 Summer Olympics and was the Philippine Olympic Team flag bearer.
 In April 2019, Lariba's jersey was retired and raised to the La Salle rafters at the Enrique M. Razon Sports Center, the first time that DLSU retired a jersey of an athlete from a non-team sport.
 The Lady Paddlers won their seventh championship in UAAP Season 85.
+They retained the title the following season.
 In the juniors' division, La Salle has won five titles, including double championships in UAAP Season 78 and UAAP Season 82.
 The Junior Green Paddlers won their third title in UAAP Season 85.
-La Salle holds the distinction of being the first team to win the gold in all the four gender groups of a particular UAAP sport through its table tennis teams in 2015.
+La Salle holds the distinction of being the first team to win the gold in all four gender groups of a particular UAAP sport through its table tennis teams in 2015.